znsio/specmatic-documentation/documentation/qontract_for_javascript.md

 The npm module also provides a set of helper functions to be used in automated tests:

-`import { startStubServer, startTestServer, loadDynamicStub } from 'qontract';`
+`import { startStubServer, startTestServer, loadDynamicStub } from 'specmatic';`

 Specmatic JS library exposes methods which can be used in your JS project to setup the tests, as well as do advanced things like load stubs dynamically.

-`startStubServer(qontractDir: string, stubDir: string, host: string, port: string)`
+`startStubServer(specmaticDir: string, stubDir: string, host: string, port: string)`

 method to start the stub server.

-`startTestServer(qontractDir: string, host: string, port: string)`
+`startTestServer(specmaticDir: string, host: string, port: string)`

 method to start test server.